 The Company compensates NEOs through a base salary that is generally in line with the median of the Company's benchmark group, determined by screening and selecting publicly-traded companies in the same general industry (exploration and development companies) and on the basis of comparable size of operations and market capitalization, but the Board has the discretion to pay above this level to attract and retain key executives in achieving the Company's strategic goals, and in order to address certain exceptions, such as where there are persons in dual-role positions.
 An annual performance review is undertaken with all employees focusing on their performance against their job description and whether any changes to base salary is required based on changes in role or responsibility.
-Pursuant to their employment agreements and our annual review process, as well as increases in connection with any promotions to new positions, Ms. Sayer, Ms. Largent, and Mr. Bogert were entitled to an annual base salary in 2023 of \$286,110, \$249,900, and \$213,282, respectively.
+Pursuant to their employment agreements and our annual review process, as well as increases in connection with any promotions to new positions, Mr. Cherry, Ms. Sayer, Ms. Largent, and Mr. Wright were entitled to, effective April 1, 2024, an annual base salary in 2024 of \$425,000, \$291,832, \$254,898 and \$306,000, respectively.